Debond-Protocol/Debond-Governance/README.md

 **2.Storage contracts**

-1. [GovStorage and govShared Storage]: These contracts store the
+1. [GovStorage and govShared Storage](): These contracts store the  mapping information about the proposal details, voting parameters , token allocation etc.

+2. [VoteStorage](): consist of  mappings and structs that  stores the available vote tokens, accumulated interest in DBIT (based on number of the days voting participation, etc).

 ## Working process: